awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/add-tags-to-existing.md

 **To add tags to queues, job templates, and output presets \(console\)**

-1. Sign in to the AWS Management Console and open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.
+1. Sign in to the AWS Management Console and open the AWS Elemental MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

 1. Choose the three\-bar icon on the left to access the left navigation pane\.